sparking29/RFP_Automation_Tool/README.md

 By using this template, it would not only save employees' valuable time doing a mundane task, but also ensure that naming conventions would be followed correctly in order to prevent mistakes such as mis-matched ads to targets down the line.

-On average, this tool saved Account Managers 4 hours per week on average.
+On average, this tool saved Account Managers 4 hours per week.